openfl/OpenFLDevelopersGuide/display-programming/manipulating-display-objects/applying-blending-modes.md

 <!--
 *   `BlendMode.SHADER` (&quot;shader&quot;): Used to specify that a Pixel Bender shader is used to create a custom blending effect.
 For more information about using shaders, see

-    “Working with Pixel Bender shaders” on page 300
+    "Working with Pixel Bender shaders" on page 300

     .
 (Not supported under GPU rendering.)
 -->